 The tile simply wasn’t my style so along with painting the walls, I decided to have the fireplace retiled and also changed up the wood fireplace surround to something less ornate and with more dimension.
 The room hardly looks the same!:

 Since such a small amount of tile is needed, a fireplace is a great place to use a higher end tile that would be too expensive for larger tiling jobs!
 When possible, keep your fireplace hearth as-is like we did to keep the cost down.
-See more pics of our fireplace and living room in {this recent post} on Anew Gray (the paint color on our living room walls).
+See more pics of our fireplace and living room in my post on Sherwin Williams Anew Gray (the paint color on our living room walls).

 13. Add Statement Lighting